syzygy1/tb/README.md

 The directory src/ contains the tablebase generator code.
 It should be easy to build on x86-64 Linux system and on 64-bit Windows with MinGW ("make all").
+It might be necessary to edit src/Makefile.
+In particular, **if your CPU does not support the popcnt instruction**, the line `FLAGS += -DUSE_POPCNT` should be commented out.

 There are five programs:
 * rtbgen for generating pawnless tablebases.
 * rtbgenp for generating pawnful tablebases.
 * rtbver for verifying pawnless tablebases.